 Where it falls short though, is in optimizing the original uploaded image.
 And the associated thumbnails.
-So, if it isn’t already optimized using manual techniques, this image could, and often does, negatively effect user experience on a web site.
+So, if it isn’t already optimized using manual techniques, this image could, and often does, negatively affect user experience on a website.

 Introducing ShortPixel service/plugin

 ShortPixel is an image optimization service, that silently intervenes during the image upload process (and optionally the thumbnail creation process).
 Its function is to be certain that any uploaded image is optimized, using complicated algorithms, before it hands it off to WordPress to create the different sized thumbnails defined by your Iografica Themes theme.
 It can also jump in and save optimized versions of the newly created thumbnails as well.
 ShortPixel is an image optimization service, that silently intervenes during the image upload process.
 See how to start optimizing your WordPress images with the ShortPixel plugin.
 This process is largely invisible to you, the WordPress admin.